 “Our desires make us sin, and when sin is finished with us, it leaves us dead.” – James 1:15, CEV

-Mortality, the Bible clarifies, is the result of sin, both original and our own.
-An inclination to sin became our default setting from birth and this is confirmed by our actions throughout the course of our lives.
+Not only that, an inclination to sin became our default setting from birth and this is confirmed by our actions throughout the course of our lives.
 This was the observation of Solomon, the wisest man who ever lived and the writer of the book of Ecclesiastes:

 “Indeed, there is no one on earth who is righteous, no one who does what is right and never sins.” – Ecclesiastes 7:20, NIV